 After a trial, the bankruptcy court ruled that the committee had failed to establish that the guarantor was a creditor under §§ 101(10) and 547(b) of the Bankruptcy Code.
 The guarantor was therefore not subject to preference liability.
 The district court affirmed this ruling, and in a 2-1 ruling, the Ninth Circuit also affirmed.

 A business that finds itself unable to pay its debts with its existing income may seek relief in bankruptcy with the help of a knowledgeable and experienced business bankruptcy attorney.
 James G. Schwartz has represented businesses and business owners in the Bay Area since 1976.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.

 More Blog Posts:

 Supreme Court Ruling Prohibits “Lien Stripping” on Junior Liens in Chapter 7 Bankruptcy Cases, Pleasanton Business & Commercial Law Blog, August 31, 2015